A perfect Flaky Pie Crust Recipe made from scratch produces a crust that is tender, tasty, and flaky, not soggy or greasy.

 Then push the moistened flour to the side of the bowl and do the same with another 1/4 of the flour until all is moistened.

-Use as little water as possible, but enough for the dough to clump together.
-How much water you need often depends on the brand of flour you are using.
+as little water as possible, but enough for the dough to clump

-place in the refrigerator 10-15 minutes to allow the dough to hydrate
+Cover and place in the refrigerator 10-15 minutes to allow the dough to hydrate.

 Do this until you have a round circle about 1/8 inch thick and about 1 1/2 inch* larger than the diameter of your pie pan.